ITV in Spain for cars

 You also receive a sticker which you need to display in the windscreen of your vehicle.
 The Sticker displays the year and month that the ITV on that vehicle expires.

 Motorcycles (up to 49cc) Up to four years old are exempt from an ITV test.
 After four years they must be subject to an ITV test every two years.
 Motorcycles (50cc and over) Up to three years old are exempt from an ITV test.
 Older than three years then an ITV inspection must be completed every two years.
-Private Cars up to four years old are exempt.
-Between four years and ten a test is needed every two years.
-Older than 10 years requires a test each year.
-Some older commercial vehicles require a test every 6 months.

 The Usual tests are carried out to the vehicle, including examination of the brakes, steering joints, suspension, lighting and engine emissions.
-Standards of the Spanish ITV have become considerably stricter.